saucelabs/sauce-docs/docs/dev/cli/espresso-xcuitest-cli.md

 #### Espresso

 Below is a Sauce Runner for Virtual Devices code example that uses all required parameters.
-It's testing the application `helloworld.apk` simultaneously on two emulators — Galaxy S8 and Pixel — using the Espresso test suite `espresso-test-suite.apk`.
+It's testing the application `helloworld.apk` simultaneously on two emulators â€” Galaxy S8 and Pixel â€” using the Espresso test suite `espresso-test-suite.apk`.

 `Sauce-Runner-Virtual` installs `helloworld.apk` and `espresso-test-suite.apk` on the Sauce emulators and launches the Espresso test suite on both emulators at the same time. `Sauce-Runner-Virtual` exits when all the tests have completed. `Sauce-Runner-Virtual` exits with status code zero if all the tests passed, otherwise it exits with status code 1.